Mahuva, Bhavnagar: Economy

 The local economy of Mahuva is primarily based on the agricultural produce market and industries.
 The Mahuva Agricultural Produce Market Committee (APMC) was established in 1858.

-Mahuva and its surrounding villages are known for their onion production.
+Mahuva and its surrounding villages produce onions.
 The Mahuva market yard is the second largest onion trading centre in India after Lasalgaon, Maharashtra.
+It is famous for its good-quality red onions.
+Mahuva has the biggest onion market in Gujarat, so people also call it the onion capital of the state.
 It is spread across 38–40 acres of land.
 The region is the largest producer of white onions and the second-largest producer of red onions in the country.
-Therefore, onion is the largest trading commodity in Mahuva APMC.
+Onion is the largest trading commodity in Mahuva APMC.
 Mahuva is a large hub for onion processing and exporting, with over 120 large-scale dehydration plants.
-Onions from Mahuva Market are transported to many regions of India.

-Peanuts, cotton and coconuts are also major trading commodities of this market.
-It is the only APMC of the state where coconuts are officially traded.
-Cotton ginning is also conducted in the region.
-There are many small and large poultry farms in Mahuva, including an emu farm.
-The Jamadar mango and Ramfal are special varieties of fruit found in Mahuva.
-Mahuva is the only place in Gujarat where specialized irrigation systems are needed to control soil salinity.
+Peanuts, cotton and coconuts are also major trading commodities, and cotton ginning is conducted in the region.

 Pipavav Port is a fast-growing seaport located nearby, and India's first private sector port situated in Rajula.
-Reliance Naval and Engineering Limited, one of India's largest shipbuilding and heavy industry companies, operates out of the port.
+Swan Defence and Heavy Industries Limited, one of India's largest shipbuilding and heavy industry companies, operates out of the port.

 There are many diamond cutting and polishing centres with ties to overseas markets.
 Some are working for diamantaires in Surat.

-Mahuva is also known for wooden toys and other wooden handicrafts.

-A recent surge in the growth of food processing industries, rope manufacturing units, cold storage chains and diamond polishing centres in Mahuva region has increased employment in the region.

 Healthcare

-Mahuva has two hospitals.
-Sadbhavana Hospital was recently approved to be upgraded from Municipal Hospital status to Civil Hospital, and is undergoing improvements to reflect the change in status.
-It is located on the outskirts of Mahuva near Vadali.
-Kanubhai Kalsariya was a pioneering doctor from the hospital.
-Hanumant Trust Hospital is a second hospital situated on the bypass road, which was developed as a multi-specialty hospital.
+Mahuva has two hospitals: Sadbhavana Hospital on the outskirts of Mahuva near Vadali, and Hanumant Trust Hospital on the bypass road, which was developed as a multi-specialty hospital.

-There are also private clinics, many within nursing homes, offering a variety of services, including physicians, paediatricians, ophthalmologists, orthopaedic surgeons, general surgeons, gynecologists, anesthesiologists, pathologists, dentists, and physiotherapists.
-Mahuva taluka's main crop is onion, cotton and groundnuts, Mahuva is the biggest producer of dehydrated onion and garlic in India and its contribution is 90% of all India dehydrated vegetables export.also mahuva have many cotton ginning factories and one of the oldest ginning factories is Asha cotton industry started in 1998 by Dr B T Valia.
+One more is maa maternity home is very good hospital for laproscopy operation, delivery, etc...

 Transport

-Mahuva is connected to all major cities of Gujarat and other Indian states by road and rail.

-Local

-Auto rickshaws and taxis are available in town.
-GSRTC buses service connects Mahuva to other cities and nearby villages.